Vacation Safely at Chautauqua

-The Amphitheater will operate for nearly all events with a large section for vaccine-verified patrons and a distanced section for our patrons who do not show proof of vaccination.
+The Amphitheater will operate for nearly all events with a large section for vaccine-verified patrons and a distanced section for our patrons who do not display their Institution-issued vaccine verification sticker or card.
 At three popular entertainment events, all seating will be reserved for vaccine verified patrons.
-All seating in the distanced section must be reserved for all events.
 For most events, including all lectures and worship services, the section for vaccine-verified patrons will be general admission.
 Traditional Gate Pass (TGP) holders: See here for more details about whether seating reservations are required for evening events.

 The Performance Pavilion on Pratt, where our patrons can view opera and theater performances, will also have vaccinated and unvaccinated sections under cover of the Pavilion.
 All seating under the roof is reserved and requires a separate ticket purchase.
 Seating on the lawn is complimentary for all pass and ticket holders and can be reserved in distanced pods of up to six people.

-Please visit a Vaccine Verification table upon arrival, either on Bestor Plaza or in proximity to the event venue, and bring your vaccination card (a photo of it or Excelsior pass also works), your photo ID and your gate pass or tickets.
-A listing will be posted on this page.
+Please visit a Vaccine Verification location, listed below, upon arrival and bring your vaccination card (a photo of it or Excelsior Pass also works), your photo ID and your gate pass or ticket.
 If you are using only electronic tickets or your ticket does not have your name on it, we will provide a card for presentation at our venues.